ToastedXi/CyberSecurity-SOC-Projects/SOC Labs/Certified Phishing Prevention Specialist (CPPS)/README.md

   Development and delivery of targeted phishing awareness sessions, simulations, and educational materials to reduce user susceptibility.

 - **Policy & Process Recommendations**
-  Actionable suggestions for strengthening anti-phishing controls (e.g., email filtering, MFA enforcement, attachment sanitization workflows).
+  Actionable suggestions for strengthening anti phishing controls (e.g., email filtering, MFA enforcement, attachment sanitization workflows).

 - **Threat Intelligence Contribution**
   Ability to analyze phishing trends and incorporate insights into SOC playbooks and detection rules.

-This certification complements hands-on SOC experience and demonstrates commitment to defending against one of the top initial access vectors in modern cyberattacks.
+This certification complements hands on SOC experience and demonstrates commitment to defending against one of the top initial access vectors in modern cyberattacks.

-Thank you to **Hack & Fix Academy** for providing high-quality, practical training!
+Thank you to **Hack & Fix Academy** for providing high quality, practical training!

-#CyberSecurity #PhishingPrevention #CPPS #SOC #InfoSec #BlueTeam

 ---
 *Last updated: January 02, 2026*